International philanthropy: Supporting causes around the world

 The world is full of worthwhile causes, from humanitarian need to climate change.
-Organizations around the world are working to address the existing need, which may be magnified during periods of conflict.
+Organizations around the world are working to address these needs, which may be magnified during periods of instability or conflict.
 Philanthropists often look for the most effective ways to respond.

 Background